The history of the Old Catholic Movement within Catholicism is significant

 In the meantime a Bishop of the Old Catholic Church, consecrated by

 In the spring of 1916, at the request of the European Old Catholic Bishops,

-Bishop de Landas took up residence with the Old Catholic community at Waukegan,
+Bishop de Landas took up residence with the Old Catholic Church at Waukegan,

 Illinois, and, with the direct authorization of Archbishop Mathew of England, he